dbsqp/withings-influxdb2/README.md

 # withings-influxdbv2
 Docker container to fetch data from the Withings API and place it in your influxdb.
+Uses https://github.com/vangorra/python_withings_api

 ## Withings API Token
 - Go to: https://developer.withings.com